 Finding out that your kid strayed from his wife is a devastating circumstance that can leave you feeling completely overwhelmed.
-The natural reaction of a parent is to shield and encourage their child, but what happens when their actions hurt other people?
+The natural reaction of a parent is to shield and encourage their child, but what happens when my son Cheated on His Wife.
 It’s a complicated situation that requires careful balancing between love, compassion, and sometimes harsh love.

 The Emotional Impact

-• Impact on Your Son: When it comes to the fallout from adultery, your son probably feels a combination of dread, shame, and guilt.
+- Impact on Your Son: When it comes to the fallout from adultery, your son probably feels a combination of dread, shame, and guilt.
 It’s possible that he regrets what he did and is afraid of losing his wife.
 It’s important to recognize these feelings without justifying the actions.
 You can handle the problem with more empathy if you are aware of his emotional state.

 Assessing the Situation and Why It Happened